In Love with Tabby Cats – Orange, Ginger or Marmalade

 This is just downright interesting.
 We bet you didn’t know that there are far more male orange cats than there are females.
 In fact, there are 80 males to every 20 females.
 With statistics like this, it’s no wonder these are such common cats.
 With so few females to choose from, there are always some cats mating and creating new litters.
 The same statistic is true of several other cat breeds, and no one knows why there are so many more males than there are females in any breed of these ginger kitties.

-The orange tabby cat is often referred to by many names.
+We love that there are so many monikers for these kitties.
+For females to be ginger they’ll need the ‘O’ chromosome on both ‘X’ chromosomes, if they have ‘Oo’ instead, they’ll be calico or ginger.
+Due to the fact females have so many more possible combinations, they’re less likely to be ginger and as such only 20% are.
+People have chosen lots of common objects to name their furry friends after.
 Two of the most common nicknames for the orange tabby are ginger cats or marmalade cats.
 These are both nicknames that derive solely from the color of the cat, and it’s no wonder that these names were chosen.
 The orange color of these cats is very distinct and very noticeable.
 They are great pets, and people love to call them by their intended nicknames.
 There are many animals with nicknames, and this one just happens to be one of the animals with the most nicknames.

 They Have Four Patterns